Renewal Program Payment Options

 - Please record the Confirmation Number of the transfer given to you by your bank.
-You will need this if you choose to call your bank later to confirm the transfer.
+You will need this if you choose to call your bank or FINRA later to confirm the transfer.

-- Print and enclose a copy of the first page of your online Preliminary Renewal Statement.
+- Print and enclose a copy of the first page of your online Preliminary Statement.

-- You can query Web CRD/IARD to verify that your check has been processed in the "Deposit Detail" of your Flex-Funding Account.
+- You can review E-Bill to verify that your check has been deposited in your Flex-Funding Account.

 Make sure you copy the appropriate address exactly as it appears below.
 If you exclude any of the information, it may delay the receipt of your payment.